Book #69145

 "Look!"
 He Cried, "And Bless the Sight, For that Scar was Won by a..."

-"That Scar Was Won by a Slave" Kemble, E[dward] W[indsor] [1861-1933].
+"That Scar Was Won by a Slave": A Unique Piece of Illustration Art Kemble, E[dward] W[indsor] [1861-1933].
 "Look!"
 He Cried, "And Bless the Sight, For that Scar was Won by a Slave."
 [New York], September 1887.
-Attractively glazed and matted 10-1/2" x 8-1/2" pen-and-ink drawing in handsome 16" x 14-1/2" wooden frame.
-A few minor nicks and scratches to frame, a few tiny spots to matte, light uniform toning to image. $1,850. * An illustration for "De Valley an' de Shadder," A Story by the Macon, Georgia author Harry Stilwell Edwards [1855-1938] published first in The Century Magazine (January 1888, p.
-476) and reprinted in Two Runaways and Other Stories (New York: Century Co., 1889, opposite p.
-192 with the caption "See, If I Speak Not the Truth!").
-The depiction of African-Americans in Edwards's stories of the Old South are what one would expect.
-In some of his work Kemble also employed the same deplorable stereotypes.
-But Kemble is also known for his sympathetic depiction of African-Americans in his work for Mark Twain and other authors.
-In many cases his work stood in contrast with the stock-racist stories he illustrated.
+Attractively glazed and matted 10-1/2" x 8-1/2" (26.7 x 21.6 cm) pen-and-ink drawing in handsome 16" x 14-1/2" (40.6 x 36.8 cm) wooden frame.
+A few minor nicks and scratches to frame, a few tiny spots to matte, light uniform toning to image.
+Overall a crisp, well-preserved piece of original late 19th-century American illustration art. $1,850 * This striking, emotionally charged drawing was executed as an illustration for "De Valley an' de Shadder," a short story by Macon, Georgia author Harry Stilwell Edwards (1855-1938).
+It was first published in The Century Magazine (January 1888, p.
+476) and later reprinted in Edwards' collection Two Runaways and Other Stories (New York: Century Co., 1889, opposite p.
+192, where it bears the variant caption, "See, If I Speak Not the Truth!").
+While both Edwards' prose and Kemble's illustrations frequently relied on the paternalistic and racial stereotypes standard for Southern literature of the Reconstruction era, Kemble-famed as the original illustrator of Mark Twain's Adventures of Huckleberry Finn-frequently injected a depth of humanity into his subjects that contrasted with the stock-caricatures of his contemporaries.
 "Look!"
-He Cried is a case in point.
-It captures the dramatic moment in the story where a lawyer (General Robert Thomas) proves the good character of a former slave (Ben Thomas) accused of murdering a drunken, "low-browed, vicious-looking negro" by revealing how Ben sustained wounds after Pickett's Charge at Gettysburg when he carried to safety the slain body of his master, who was General Thomas's brother.
-The passage reads: "See if I speak not the truth!"
+He Cried captures the dramatic climax of the story.
+In a packed courtroom, General Robert Thomas defends a former slave, Ben Thomas, who stands accused of murdering a vicious local antagonist.
+To prove Ben's honorable character, the General aggressively bares the defendant's chest to reveal a massive scar-sustained at Gettysburg during Pickett's Charge, when Ben braved battlefield fire to carry the body of his slain master (the General's brother) to safety.
+Edwards' text captures the exact moment Kemble illustrates: "See if I speak not the truth!"
 He tore open the prisoner's shirt and laid bare his breast, on which the silent splendor of the afternoon sun streamed.
-A Great ragged seam marked it from left to right.
+A great ragged seam marked it from left to right.
 "Look!" he cried, "and bless the sight, for that scar was won by a slave in an hour that tried the souls of freemen and put to its highest test the best manhood of the South."
+A powerful and visually arresting piece by one of America's fore.

 Price: $1,850.00